mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * How to track costs of resources created automatically by managed GCP services?
   Even if we set labels on the service itself they are not propagated to the underlying resources.
 * What if you are using the libraries like Apache Beam or Apache Spark, and the API for setting labels is not publicly exposed?
-* There is also a shared infrastructure like Cloud Composer or Cloud Logging, they also generate significant costs
+* There is also a shared infrastructure like Cloud Composer or Cloud Logging, they also generate significant costs.

 Let's tackle all identified challenges one by one.